shashanparekh/stepin_project/README.md

 # Usage
 1. Run program
 2. Follow Instruction display on Screen
-3. Log using required credentials
+3. Log using Given credentials
 4. Choose the feature given on list

 # Credit